circled-square/midgard/README.md

         * ShallowWater
         * Beach
         * Desert
-          * In deserts you can fine lava lakes and fire patches.
+          * In deserts you can find lava lakes.
         * Plain
+          * In plains you can find fire patches.
         * Forest
+          * In forests you can find fire patches.
         * Hill
         * Mountain
         * SnowyMountain